CFR Class 47: Operation

 As of 2013, there are over 100 Class 47 locomotives currently in service.
-They are used by both CFR Marfǎ and CFR Călători.
-They are the most powerful locomotives built in Romania.
+They are used by both CFR Marfă and CFR Călători.
+They were the most powerful locomotives built in Romania until the introduction of the Softronic Transmontana locomotive Class 48 - a locomotive largely based mechanically on the Class 47, but with a completely new traction system based on induction motors, IGBTs power electronics and computer controls.